qoolixiloop/qool-.vimrc-loop/README.md

 > ⏳
 >
 > #### Word of advice
 > More importantly than learning everything or loading your Vim with ever more plugins is getting advice on how to work with it efficiently.
-One of my first steps to learn the basics was the Vimtutor, which taught me within an hour or so, how to open/save a file, copy/paste, search/replace, or how to navigate.
-I personally use Tmux to create windows and splits, use Vim netrw to open files in new tabs, rename or delete them, use manual folding for easy scrolling in my large files (with a trick in my '.vimrc' configuration file, so that they are stored after closing).
-I have syntax highlighting and syntax checking for different file types, as well as intellisense and word completion.
-In order to compare or merge files or versions I usually use Vimdiff or kdiff3.
-And to step through my code I use a debugger like pdb or bashdb.
+One of my first steps to learn the basics was the [Vimtutor][50], which taught me within an hour or so, how to open/save a file, copy/paste, search/replace, or how to navigate.
+I personally use [Tmux][1301] to create windows and splits, use the integrated Vim netrw filemanager to open files in new tabs, rename or delete them, use manual folding for easy scrolling in my large files (with a trick in my ['.vimrc'][1503] configuration file, so that they are stored after closing).
+Thanks to some incredibly useful plugins, I have syntax highlighting and syntax checking for different file types, as well as intellisense and word completion.
+In order to compare or merge files or versions I usually use vimdiff or kdiff3.
+And to step through my code I use a debugger like pdb or bashdb, (installed with $ sudo apt install from the Ubuntu software center).
 >
 > #### Why could you profit from the content of this repository?
 > * Maybe because you already have Vim installed, and would like to try out my configuration, instead of creating one on your own.